I Ain't No Quitter: Critical reception

-Music video

-The music video for "I Ain't No Quitter" was shot in Tijuana, Mexico, in March 2005, directed by Wayne Isham.
-It was released on May 5, 2005.
-The video is set in a country bar where there is a line dancing competition going on.
-The dancers throw in a bit of hip-hop influenced dancing.
-To keep with the country theme of the song and video, Twain wears a cowboy hat in every scene.
-The video is available on select CD singles of "I Ain't No Quitter".

 Chart performance

 "I Ain't No Quitter" entered the Billboard Hot Country Singles & Tracks chart in the week of May 21, 2005, at number 55.
 The single spent eight weeks on the chart and climbed to a peak position of number 45 on July 2, 2005, where it remained for one week.
 "I Ain't No Quitter" was Twain's lowest peaking single since "God Bless the Child", which peaked at number 48 in 1997.

+Despite no physical release in Canada, the song still managed to chart on the Canadian Singles Chart purely on import sales.
+"I Ain't No Quitter" reached number 22.

 Track listings

 These are the formats for major releases.